richmahn/en_tn/mrk/01/intro.md

 #### Special concepts in this chapter ####

 ##### "You can make me clean" #####
-Leprosy was a disease of the skin that made a person unclean and unable to properly worship God.
-Jesus is capable of making people physically "clean" or healthy as well as spiritually "clean" or right with God.
+The Jews thought that people who had the skin disease called leprosy were unclean and so unable to properly worship God.
+When Jesus made people "clean," he healed their diseases and forgave their sins so they could worship God.
 (See: [[rc://en/tw/dict/bible/kt/unclean]] and [[rc://en/tw/dict/bible/kt/clean]])

 ##### "The kingdom of God is near" #####

-Scholars debate whether the "kingdom of God" was present at this time or is something that is still coming.
-English translations frequently use the phrase "at hand," but this can create difficulty for translators.
-Other versions use the phase "is coming" and "has come near."
+No one knows for sure what Jesus meant when he said, "The kingdom of God is near."
+Some think he meant that the kingdom was present as he was speaking, and others think that the kingdom has still not come yet.

 ## Links: ##